 CIS Benchmarks are best practices for the secure configuration of a target system.
 CIS Benchmarks are developed through the generous volunteer efforts of subject matter experts, technology vendors, public and private community members, and the CIS Benchmark Development team.

-The Benchmark provides recommendations of two types: Automated and Manual.
-We run tests related to only Automated recommendations.
+The Benchmark provides recommendations of two types: Scored and Not Scored.
+We run tests related to only Scored recommendations.